Skip to content

 Challengeable by: Auditor

-Verify remediation effectiveness with control redesign evidence, exception sampling, walkthrough re-performance For each closed finding, does the implemented remediation address root cause (not just symptom), is the redesigned control operating effectively (no exceptions in subsequent sample testing), and is the evidence package suitable for external auditor re-review without prior-finding re-issue?
+Verify that remediation actually fixed the root cause For each closed finding, does the remediation address the root cause rather than the symptom, is the redesigned control operating effectively (no exceptions in later sample testing), and is the evidence package strong enough for the external auditor to re-review without re-issuing the finding?
 Human Auditor

 Decision Record